MaggieDaisy/Discover-Sardinia/README.md

 * Colors

 A blend of colors is bright and clean, reflecting the colors of seawater and relaxing atmosphere during a sunny day.
-Throughout the whole project were used two main color shades such as: blue light and blue dark as well as creamy-sandy-beige to create visual contrast between elements and sections.
+Throughout the whole project were used two main color shades such as blue light and blue dark as well as creamy-sandy beige to create visual contrast between elements and sections.

-In addition, two more shades of colors were picked, turquoise and emerald, for hover active elements like buttons, social media icons, active links, and some background colors.
+Also, two more shades of colors were picked, turquoise and emerald, for hover active elements like buttons, social media icons, active links, and some background colors.

 <img src="assets/docs/color_palette.jpg" style="margin: 0;">

 * Typography

-Font 'Lato' was used for the clean, modern, and transparent experience for the whole body content.
+Font **'Lato'** was used for the clean, modern, and transparent experience for the whole body content.
 Selected from google fonts after recommendations other users that this specific font is good for clear readability and professional layout of travel projects

 * Images

 The selection of images has been made to present nature, landscapes, architecture, folklore, and the history of the Island.
 Image presentation shows to potential tourists the attractive places to visit and the entire beauty of this fairy place.

 * Design

-Other design choices during developing process ?????
+Other design choices used during developing process

 # 3. Features

 ### Existing Features
-* Website with 5 individual and separate sections which are linked together to create a responsive coherent whole
+* A website with 5 individual and separate sections which are linked together to create a responsive coherent whole
-* A fixed/sticky-top navbar allows user-easy and intuitive navigation
+* A fixed-top navbar allows user-easy and intuitive navigation
 * A Home landing page shows a selection of hero images with the possibility to navigate to right and left direction
 * An About section contains moving gallery presentation and written content
 * A Trips section presents 3 choices of trips and click buttons to display each option
 * An Attractions section contains click buttons for chosen attractions and displays them on the map
 * Contact form with a possibility to write and send the actual message
-* A fixed/sticky-bottom footer allows to user clever access to social media
+* A fixed-bottom footer allows to user clever access to social media

 ### Features left to implement when skills developed
 * Enlarge the page with additional sections, more trips choices, and content for alternative attractions, once time stretch is allowing